Best of Ireland

 Visit the new Titanic Belfast Experience located in the heart of the city, which recreates the story of the world's most famous ship in a new iconic, six-floor building right beside the historic site of the original ship's construction.
 Opened in April 2012 to coincide with the centenary of its launch, the self-guided journey begins upon entering the building's giant atrium, where visitors are surrounded by the four massive walls which house the Titanic Experience.
 As you journey through the nine large galleries of the interactive exhibition, you will uncover the true story of the Titanic, from her conception in Belfast in the early 1900s, through her construction and launch, to her infamous maiden voyage.
 Enjoy the afternoon at leisure in Belfast City for independent exploration.

-Accommodations: 2 nights Gresham Hotel or similar, Dublin.
+Accommodations: 3 nights Academy Plaza Hotel or similar, Dublin.
 Included meals: Breakfast.

 - Enjoy a tour of the Ards Peninsula